Inter-American Foundation: Executive Order issued on February 19, 2025

 On February 19, 2025, President Donald Trump issued an executive order intended to wind down the foundation and several other government entities.
 It gave the head of each entity 14 days to submit a report to the Office of Management and Budget to confirm compliance and state whether their functions are statutorily required and to what extent.
 It asked the director of OMB or any other agency charged with reviewing grant requests for said entities to reject funding requests that violate the order.

 On February 28, the Trump administration notified the IAF board via email that it was firing IAF president and CEO Sara Aviel and terminating all board members while naming Pete Marocco as IAF president and sole board member.
 Though the IAF board rejected this attempt and instructed Aviel to deny access to IAF systems and files and void the actions of anyone outside the organization, by the evening of March 3 most IAF employees had been placed on paid administrative leave after Marocco and staffers from the U.S. DOGE Service Temporary Organization (USDSTO) met with them.
 USDSTO staffers then remained in the office, requesting access to IAF databases and grantee lists, after which all IAF contracts and grants were reportedly cancelled.
 The American Federation of Government Employees, representing IAF employees, was considering legal options in response to the irregular actions.

 On March 17, Aviel sued over her firing.
 On April 4, a judge granted a preliminary injunction unwinding the actions of Peter Marocco and reinstating Aviel as President & CEO of the IAF, noting that Marocco's actions were unlawful because he was without authorization to act as representative of the IAF.
+On June 5, the DC Circuit Court of Appeals refused to grant a stay of the injunction, noting that it was "unlikely that either the President or Marocco permissibly removed Aviel."
+The District Court granted a final judgement in Aviel's favor on August 14, 2025.